abdallaosman-gif/Accounts-Payable-KPIs/README.md

 The dashboard helps:
 - Identify delays or inefficiencies in payment processing.
 - Track compliance with on-time payment targets.
-- Highlight recurring issues, such as rejection or reprocessing causes.
+- Highlight recurring issues, such as rejection causes

 ---